roman-milk/roman-milk.github.io/rob-harry-suellen-and-mellissa.md

+===

- ****** Rob, Harry, Suellen and Mellissa ****** byJust_Plain_Bob© "He came back the next night and I didn't even bother to protest when he pushed me down on the floor just inside the front door.
+"He came back the next night and I didn't even bother to protest when he pushed me down on the floor just inside the front door.
 I just let him take me and while he was doing it I had orgasms like you wouldn't believe.
 Not because he was a skillful lover because he wasn't, but because I was getting off on the being taken part.
 Then things took on a life of their own.
 The 'taking' morphed into getting off because your super good buddy was fucking your wife then it slid into being a kick doing Harry behind your back and it was the cheating itself that was getting me off.

  "I know it sounds trite Rob, but it was only sex.
 I never stopped disliking Harry, but it was a major kick fucking him.
 I don't understand it; I can't explain it, but it was there.